Measuring our outcomes

 The overlapping purposes served by outcomes tracking include:

-Approximately every six to 12 months, we send a short email to recent program participants (anyone not emailed in the previous round) and to our whole mailing list.
+• Emails: Approximately every six to 12 months, we send a short email to recent program participants (anyone not emailed in the previous round) and to our whole mailing list.
+We also invite respondents by email to complete an optional survey.

-Aggregated, de-identified results can help our team and funders to understand Hi-Med's impacts and to continue to improve our programs.
-The only people who have access to that information are our team and contractors, and current or potential future funders.
+• Aggregated, de-identified results can help our team and funders to understand Hi-Med's impacts and to continue to improve our programs.

-We provide the opportunity to add your name, alongside your reported impacts, which we keep in a confidential case studies document.
-If you opt-in to that, this will only be seen by our team and contractors, and current or potential future funders.
-The document has a watermark on every page reminding those who have access that everything in the document is strictly confidential.
+We provide the opportunity to opt in to add your name, alongside your reported impacts, to a confidential case studies document.
 The provision of case studies (by those who opt-in) helps us to better understand how we contributed to the changes that people have reported to us.
 This can also inform how we can better support others in the future.

 Has your involvement with Hi-Med to date contributed to any of the following?
 (Please reply and put an x next to all options that apply.)